OptiHive: Ensemble Selection for LLM-Based Optimization via Statistical Modeling: Introduction

-By quantifying the performance and trustworthiness of each solver, OptiHive provides principled uncertainty quantification and enables an informed solver selection.
-Unlike agent-based methods and multi-stage prompt pipelines that incrementally refine a single solution, our statistical ensemble method departs from the prevailing ``generate-then-fix" paradigm: it simultaneously generates a set of candidate solvers, ranks them using their inferred true quality, and selects the most promising candidate.
-With minimal computational overhead from filtering, inference, and selection, OptiHive effectively serves two purposes: acting as a low-latency high performance LLM-based pipeline for solver generation, or as a wrapper around existing code synthesis frameworks to greatly improve performance through rigorous statistical inference instead of self-critique.
+By quantifying the performance and trustworthiness of each solver, OptiHive provides principled uncertainty estimation and enables informed solver selection.
+Unlike agent-based methods and multi-stage prompt pipelines that incrementally refine a single solution, our statistical ensemble method departs from the prevailing ``generate-then-fix'' paradigm: it generates in parallel a set of candidate solvers from a given solver-generation pipeline, ranks the candidates by their inferred true quality, and selects the most promising one.
+OptiHive serves as a wrapper around existing solver-generation pipelines, substantially improving performance through rigorous statistical inference rather than self-critique.
+With minimal computational burden from filtering, inference, and selection, OptiHive adds negligible latency to the pipeline it wraps, and enables high performance with minimal overhead when paired with lightweight generation procedures such as single-shot LLM inference.

 The framework relies on the solver generation step to produce at least one correct solver.
 While deterministic sampling (e.g., temperature 0) may fail to yield any valid candidate, higher temperatures can introduce the diversity needed to uncover correct solvers.
 As a result, OptiHive can recover valid solutions even when deterministic generation fails.